fpetrovic/fpetrovic/README.md

 - 👀 I’m interested in back end software development, automation, learning, photography, electro music, hiking, basketball, football, Brazilian JiuJitsu
 - 🌱 I’m currently improving software architecture skillset.
 - 💞️ I’m looking to collaborate on projects that are meaningful to me and the world
-- 📫 You can reach me on [Linkedin ](https://www.linkedin.com/in/filip-petrovic-software-engineer/)
+- 📫 You can reach out to me on [Linkedin ](https://www.linkedin.com/in/filip-petrovic-software-engineer/)

 <!---
 fpetrovic/fpetrovic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.